cardillan/mindcode/ROADMAP.markdown

   * Forward store for external variables / arrays.
   * Tail recursion optimization.

+### Schematics Builder

+* Add all kinds of checks and validations
+  * Prevent overlapping blocks
+  * Prevent blocks outside schematic region
+  * Prevent impossible block connections
+  * Prevent non-conforming link names in processors
+  * Validate mlog code
+* Support for color (illuminator) and unit type (unit factory) configurations
+* Support for iterative block placement; `@block rightwards` places the block to the right of the last placed block
+* Automatically compute schematic dimensions, adjust positions if the origin is not at (0, 0)
+* Automatically generate names for unnamed processor links
+* Automatically connect blocks to power nodes, possibly with optimizations
+* Automatically add tags based on categories or types of contained blocks
+  * Allow loading configuration/tag mapping for categories from file so that it can be shared among schematics
+* Make decompiler assign labels to all blocks
+* Support for schematics reuse
+  * Place schematic into schematic
+  * Extend existing schematic by adding or removing content
+* Support for filling area with blocks (e.g. walls, conveyors or factories)
+* Support for external compilers to create code for processors.

 ### User interface

+* Webapp: after decompiling a schematic, redirect to Schematic Builder page using the decompiled source code.
 * Compatibility warnings:
   * warn when `configure` main variable is used in V7 -- ML changes it to `config`,
   * warn about alloy-smelter --> surge-smelter V6 --> V7 name change.